aematei/cs4250_project2/crawl_and_index/README.md

      - Tokenizes and stems the text.
      - Removes stop words.
      - Builds an inverted index where each word maps to a [Counter](https://github.com/aematei/cs4250_project2/tree/main/crawl_and_index/indexer.py) of document frequencies.
+     - Tracks inlinks and outlink counts for each page using the `LinkTracker` class.

 3. **Output:**
    - The inverted index is a dictionary: